plomino/Plomino/Plomino/README.txt

 Introduction
 ============

-Plomino is a Plone/ZOPE product which provides users with a Lotus Domino-like application development toolkit.
+Plomino is a powerful and flexible web-based application builder for Plone.

 Credits
 ========